Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Calculation of the entanglement entropy

 \section{Calculation of the entanglement entropy}

 Here we briefly describe the method we use to compute entanglement entropy, which was proposed in Refs. \cite{Helmes:2016ahb, Ingo_Peschel_2003} and used in a number of works later on, e.g. in \cite{PhysRevB.99.155153}.
-We consider the model of twisted bilayer at half filling given by the Hamiltonian (\ref{MainHamiltonian}) and are interested in entanglement entropy of any subsystem from the Fig. \ref{Entanglement_figures_cropped}.
+We consider the model of twisted bilayer given by the Hamiltonian (\ref{MainHamiltonian}) and are interested in entanglement entropy of any subsystem from the Fig. \ref{Entanglement_figures_cropped}.
 First, we compute eigenvectors $\psi$ of the Hamiltonian (\ref{MainHamiltonian}) and select only the ones corresponding to its filled states.
 Next, we compute 'correlation matrix', i.e. sum of their outer products

-After that we select the components whose coordinates $\vec{r}_{i, j}$ are inside the subsystem whose entanglement entropy we are interested in and thus obtain 'reduced correlation matrix' $C_{A, ij}$.
-The entanglement entropy can be expressed in terms of its eigenvalues $\zeta$ as
+After that we select the components whose coordinates $\vec{r}_i, \vec{r}_j$ are inside the subsystem whose entanglement entropy we are interested in and thus obtain 'reduced correlation matrix' $C_{A, ij}$.
+As it was shown in \cite{Helmes:2016ahb, Ingo_Peschel_2003}, the entanglement entropy can be expressed in terms of its eigenvalues $\zeta_m$ as

-Finally, to substract the leading 'area law' terms and extract the topological contribution we compute sum of the entanglement entropies over several figures as shown on the Fig. \ref{Entanglement_figures_cropped}.
+Finally, to substract the leading 'area law' terms and extract the topological contribution, we compute the sum of entanglement entropies over several figures as shown on the Fig. \ref{Entanglement_figures_cropped}.